bibz/learnjj.codeandbugs.com/docs/introduction.md

 # Ju Jutsu Tutorial - Introduction
 Let's discover **Ju Jutsu**!

-[Ju Jutsu](https://martinvonz.github.io/jj/latest/) is a VCS (version control system) like **Git or Mercurial** that is fully compatible with Git.
-You can use it inside a Git repository with the option of going back to to Git at any time.
+[Ju Jutsu](https://jj-vcs.github.io/jj/latest/) is a VCS (version control system) like **Git or Mercurial** that is fully compatible with Git.
+You can use it inside a Git repository with the option of going back to Git at any time.
 You can in fact mix and match Git and Ju Jutsu commands, depending on which suit you more _right now_.